Cosmo-Tech/azure-sample-webapp/doc/instanceVisualization.md

 ];
 ```

-This config will then be used when **running your webapp locally** and quickly iterate on the configuration to find the
+This configuration will then be used when **running your webapp locally** and quickly iterate on the configuration to
+find the
 best styles and options for your instance visualization.
 You can even commit these changes in your webapp repository to
 keep using this "configuration patch" in **deployed webapps** (it can be useful for feature preview environments).